Therapy for school aged children

 If you are worried about any aspect of your child’s speech or understanding of what they hear, we recommend you discuss your child’s development with a teacher or carer, and if in doubt consult a speech pathologist at Eastside Speech to determine if your child is reaching the right developmental milestones.

-In summary, call Eastside Speech Solutions and ask for your child to be assessed if you have any concerns.
+In summary, call Eastside Speech Solutions on 02 9398 3020 and ask for your child to be assessed if you have any concerns.